 Pre-menopause That Time of Life

-I remember the train smash that was pre-menopause.
+Premenopause causes more than bleeding problems.
+It is a hormonal disturbance that can affect you in many ways.
+I remember the train smash that was my pre-menopause.
 Sleep was the first victim.
 One minute I could sleep mid-way between good and night—and the next I could count myself lucky if I managed two hours of sleep a night.

 Tossing and turning at night required energy, energy I didn’t have.
 The more tired I became, the rattier my moods.
 Irritability and anger.
 Skin crawlies.
 Then pain hit!
 My migraines were the turning point of my life.